From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Remarks on counting bits and types

+Inequality $V(t)/t\le 1$ is obvious since the number of type is not greater than the number tokens.
 The proof of $\lim_{t\to\infty} V(t)/t=0$ is as follows.
 Without loss of generality, we assume that the alphabet is the set of natural numbers.
-Let $g(t)$ be an arbitrary function.
+Consider a real function $g(t)\ge 0$.
 Generalizing an idea used by \citet{Khmaladze88} for IID processes, we observe

 whereas the union bound and stationarity yield

 Thus we have bound